 These products are not required to meet safety, efficacy and manufacturing standards used for drugs approved by the Food and Drug Administration (FDA), and can sometimes cause allergic reactions.

-A number of household products are used to treat head lice infestations.
-The reasoning is that these products deprive the lice and incubating eggs of air.
-The product is applied to the hair, covered with a shower cap and left on overnight.
+A number of household products are used to treat head-lice infestations.
+These products are thought to deprive the lice of air when generous amounts are applied to the hair, covered with a shower cap and left on overnight.
 Products used for this purpose include: